Índice de contenidos

 Reverberation: Meaning

 Reverberation is defined as the persistence of sound after its source has stopped making it.
-This phenomenon occurs due to the reflection of sound waves on multiple surfaces within a room, including walls, ceilings, floors and furniture.
-These reflected sound waves cause sound energy to linger, creating a reverberated sound.
-Even the number of people inside of a room has an effect on the amount of sound reverberation, as more bodies tend to absorb sound, reducing reverb times.
-In an empty space, reverb will be more prolonged in comparison to a crowded room.
+This phenomenon is caused by the reflection of sound on the different surfaces of a room, including walls, ceilings, floors, and furniture. these reflected sound waves make the sound energy persist, creating a reverberant sound. even the number of people present in a room affects reverberation. in an empty space, reverberation will last longer compared to a space full of people.

 Reverberation time: How is it measured?